bluenviron/mediamtx/README.md

 * Publish live streams with RTSP (UDP, TCP or TLS mode) or RTMP
 * Read live streams with RTSP (UDP, UDP-multicast, TCP or TLS mode), RTMP or HLS
 * Pull and serve streams from other RTSP or RTMP servers or cameras, always or on-demand (RTSP proxy)
-* Streams are automatically converted from a protocol to another (for instance, it's possible to publish with RTSP and read with HLS)
-* Each stream can have multiple video and audio tracks, encoded with any codec (including H264, H265, VP8, VP9, MPEG2, MP3, AAC, Opus, PCM, JPEG)
+* Each stream can have multiple video and audio tracks, encoded with any codec, including H264, H265, VP8, VP9, MPEG2, MP3, AAC, Opus, PCM, JPEG
+* Streams are automatically converted from a protocol to another.
+For instance, it's possible to publish with RTSP and read with HLS

+Plus:

 * Serve multiple streams at once in separate paths
 * Authenticate readers and publishers
 * Redirect readers to other RTSP servers (load balancing)
+* Query and control the server through an HTTP API
 * Run custom commands when clients connect, disconnect, read or publish streams
 * Reload the configuration without disconnecting existing clients (hot reloading)
 * Compatible with Linux, Windows and macOS, does not require any dependency or interpreter, it's a single executable